britzl/defads/README.md

 We happily accept pull requests for bugfixes or improvements or if you have added support for more ad networks.

 # Limitations
+Since this library leverages the `webview` component in Defold it means that the library only can support ad networks with HTML5 or mobile web support.
+No native SDKs can at the time of writing be used in Defold.

 The current webview implementation in Defold is full screen only.
 This means that it is not possible to show  banner ads or similar on top of your game content.
 This is likely to change in the near future.
 Please keep an eye on the [release notes for upcoming releases](https://forum.defold.com/c/releasenotes) and make your voice heard on the forum if you wish to increase the priority of this work.

 # License